Urkchar/lumaa-spring-2025-ai-ml/README.md

 **Dataset**

 Original source: https://www.kaggle.com/datasets/utsh0dey/25k-movie-dataset

-Cleaned data provided in repository.
+The cleaned data is provided for you in this repository.

 **Setup**
 1. Install Python 3.11.9.